qiskit-community/qiskit-machine-learning/README.md

 If you want to work instead on the very latest _work-in-progress_ versions of Qiskit Machine Learning, either to try features ahead of their official release or if you want to contribute to the library, then you can install from source.
-For more details on how to do so, follow the instructions in the [documentation](https://qiskit-community.github.io/qiskit-machine-learning/getting_started.html#installation).
+For more details on how to do so and much more, follow the instructions in the [documentation](https://qiskit-community.github.io/qiskit-machine-learning/getting_started.html#installation).

 ### Optional Installs

-* **PyTorch**, may be installed either using command `pip install 'qiskit-machine-learning[torch]'` to install the package or refer to PyTorch [getting started](https://pytorch.org/get-started/locally/).
+* **PyTorch** may be installed either using command `pip install 'qiskit-machine-learning[torch]'` to install the package or refer to PyTorch [getting started](https://pytorch.org/get-started/locally/).
 When PyTorch is installed, the `TorchConnector` facilitates its use of quantum computed networks.

-* **Sparse**, may be installed using command `pip install 'qiskit-machine-learning[sparse]'` to install the package.
-Sparse being installed will enable the usage of sparse arrays/tensors.
+* **Sparse** may be installed using command `pip install 'qiskit-machine-learning[sparse]'` to install the package.
+Sparse being installed will enable the usage of sparse arrays and tensors.

+* **NLOpt** is required by the global optimizers. [`NLOpt`](https://nlopt.readthedocs.io/en/latest/) can be installed with `pip install 'qiskit-machine-learning[nlopt]'`.

 ## Migration to Qiskit 1.x
 > [!NOTE]